 I told you it was a simple system now, didn’t I!

-Yes, it takes time – and can be thought of as a hassle – but what about the alternative (forgetting)?
+Yes, it takes time – and could be thought of as a hassle – but – what about the alternative (forgetting)?

-After all, you spend more time if you forget someones special day, if you have to run around getting a present and paying for quick postage, and worrying about if you have offended them by forgetting etc…..
+After all, you spend more time if you forget someones special day if you have to run around getting a present and paying for quick postage, and worrying about if you’ve offended them by forgetting etc…..

-It takes around 20 minutes – but then its there – and is all the reminder I need.
+It takes around 15 minutes – but then it’s there and is all the reminder I need.

 Planning is key to success

-I always have a stash of cards, wrapping paper, brown parcel paper and tape, and a box of suitable presents – all of which are bought throughout the year when I am in certain shops or see things in the sale.
+I always have a stash of cards, wrapping paper, brown parcel paper and tape ready, and a box of suitable presents – all of which are bought throughout the year when I am in certain shops or see things in the sale.

 This way I save money and time, but get a gorgeous present for people (usually better than the budget would allow if I went out in non sale time – so everyones a winner!).

-If I see something for someone in particular then I will label that present in the box and add a star to their name on their birthday in my diary so I know that I already have the present ready – which is a lovely feeling!
+If I see something for someone in particular then I’ll simply label that present in the box and add a star to their name on their birthday in my diary so I know that I already have the present ready – which is a lovely feeling!

-Lastly, I add in on the relevant day (2-3 days in advance usually, on a day when I am at the shops to save an extra trip) a TO DO in my diary to post things out.
+Lastly, I add in on the relevant day (2-3 days in advance usually, on a day when I’m at the shops to save an extra trip) a TO DO in my diary to post things out.

-NOTE – if you use an online diary such as outlook, then it can be even easier to set up the birthdays as events, and then set a reminder alarm a few days in advance – this takes a little time to set up, but is again a once only requirement and then you can forget about it.
+NOTE – if you use an online diary such as Google Calendar, then this can be even easier to set up as you just add the birthdays as events, and then set a reminder alarm a few days in advance.
+Again this takes a little time to set up, but it’s a once and done thing because each event can be recurring each year.

-Ensure you have a master list of birthdays and other special dates thats kept safe, and update when a new date happens.
-Keep it where anyone can access it (Home File works well).
+Step 1 – Ensure you have a master list of birthdays and other special dates that’s kept safe, and update when a new date happens.
+Keep it where anyone can access it (The Home File works well for this).

-Take the time at the start of the year to write down the right names on the right dates, and add in a reminder a few days before to post the present/card in time.
-This does take a little time, but will save loads of time throughout the year, so pays dividends in the long run.
+Step 2 – Take the time at the start of the year to write in your diary the right names on the right dates, and add in a reminder a few days before to post the present/card in time.

-Make sure you have present and cards ready in time to post.
+Step 3 – Look ahead each month to check what’s coming up and give yourself enough time to buy things (especially special presents that need more time and care buying).
 Get into the habit of picking great presents up in sales, and have a stash of cards and wrapping paper etc… to hand at home.

 Spending the time to set the system up will be worth it as you won’t forget a birthday again!